menyoung/Measure.jl/README.md

 #### Instruments
 * Instrument
-	* standard VISA operations, wrap PyVISA VISA class, basically
+	* "vi" attribute is the ViSession ID onto which standard VISA operations are applied
-	* other attributes that are physically tied throughout the instrument, i.e. lock-in constant
+	* other attributes that are physically tied to and throughout the instrument, i.e. lock-in constant
 * GpibInstrument extends Instrument
-	* in addition, GPIB specific stuff like board number and address!
+	* in addition, GPIB specific stuff like board number and address
-	* basically wrap PyVISA's GpibInstrument class

 #### Channels
 * Channel